 About South Korea

-The South Korean economy is characterised by its heavy reliance on exports, which accounted for 43% of GDP in 2017.
-Key exports include electronics and automobiles.
+The South Korean economy is characterised by its heavy reliance on exports, which account for 50% of GDP.
+Key exports include machinery, electronics and automobiles.
 Countries with which South Korea has free trade agreements together make up three-quarters of the world's economy, making South Korea a world leader in international trade.

-Along with its neighbours China and Japan, the second and third-largest world economies respectively, South Korea is a vital member of the East Asian economy, a region that accounts for more than a third of international economic growth.
-China is also South Korea's largest trade partner.
+Along with its neighbours China and Japan, respectively the world’s second- and third-largest economies, South Korea is a vital member of the East Asian economic region, which accounts for a quarter of world GDP.
+China is also South Korea's largest trading partner.

 With its competitive regulatory framework and culture of innovation, entrepreneurial activities can be carried out in South Korea with relative ease.
-Moreover, South Korea boasts one of the most literate workforces in the world at relatively competitive wages, compared with most other developed nations.
-The South Korean financial sector has become increasingly stable and competitive as further regulatory reforms have improved FDI inflow.
+Moreover, South Korea boasts one of the most literate workforces in the world, with relatively competitive wages compared with most other developed nations.
+The South Korean financial services sector has become increasingly stable and competitive as further regulatory reforms have improved FDI inflow.

 |Interest Optimisation||Maximise your interest yield from for your balances held with the bank.|